OpenKMIP/SLUGS/docs/source/index.rst

 For more information on the SLUGS REST API, see :doc:`API <api>`.

-SLUGS is built using CherryPy, a well established object-oriented web framework for Python.
+SLUGS is built using `CherryPy`_, a well established object-oriented web framework for Python.
 To run SLUGS, simply install the library and then:

 .. code-block:: console